-- 1. Understanding the concept of organizational behaviour. - 2.
-Developing an understanding of managerial functions, skills and roles - 3.
-Strengthening the foundations of individual behaviour with an understanding of human personality, perception, learning and emotions - 4.
-Understanding the basic process of interpersonal relationship - 5.
-Understanding how managers can use the models to enhance motivational levels of employees - 6.
-Understand the concept of stress and learn to manage it - 7.
-Understanding the behavioural approach to Managerial decision-making - 8.
-Develop an understanding of teams and groups in organizations - 9.
-Understanding the process of leadership - 10.
-Understanding the various organization structures and their usefulness.
+- 1. Understanding the concept of organizational behaviours. - 2.
+Strengthening the foundations of individual behaviours with an understanding of human personality, perception, learning and emotions - 3.
+Understanding how managers can use the models to enhance motivational levels of employees - 4.
+Understand the concept of stress and learn to manage it